 9 Signs of Disease That Are Written All Over Your Face

 When doctors chat with patients eye to eye, it’s not just about creating rapport.
 Certain facial traits may reveal vital clues to underlying health conditions.
-We asked doctors around the country to share what they look for while examining patients.

 Dry, flaky skin or lips